 - Beginning Teacher Institute (July 15-17, 2019) in Lincoln hosted at no cost to participants by NDE

 Monthly meetings are designed around a “just in time” philosophy based on the needs and upcoming events of a beginning agricultural education teacher.
 Each month you will be invited to join a meeting to discuss what is currently happening in Ag Ed, FFA, and CTE in general.
-The meetings will be recorded and shared out so you can watch them later if you are unable to join the live meeting.
+The meetings are open to any teacher but specifically targeted to needs of newer teachers.

 Summer Events organized by Team Ag Ed

 Are you a teacher with 7 to 15 years of experiencing?
-Join us June 17-18 in Lincoln for XLR8!
-This all expense paid professional development opportunity is brought to you courtesy of the Star Program focusing on teacher retention.
+Join us November 15-16 in Kearney for XLR8!
+This all expense paid professional development opportunity is brought to you courtesy of the STARR Program focusing on teacher retention.
 Teachers attending this experience will receive a $200 stipend in addition to all expenses covered on-site.

 The XLR8 Institute will: